HowToDoInJava

 B

-3. Difference between Synchronized HashMap and ConcurrentHashMap
+3. Difference between a Synchronized HashMap and ConcurrentHashMap

 Drop me your questions related to synchronizing a hashmap in Java.